iZastic/20mtd-buddy/README.md

 `1.0.1`
 - Slowed buddy down a little bit for balance
 - Buddy now moves faster towards the player so he can keep up
-- Added a build for the Beta version of the game

 <details>